 Cross to the far side of Gov. Nicholls Street and turn left.
 From this side, you can see over the brick wall at 618-620 and into the courtyard of the Clay House, the 1828 home of statesman Henry Clay's brother, John, who was married to Mrs. Soniat's sister.

 Turn left on Royal Street, the Vieux Carré's premier shopping address, especially for antiques.
-Facing you on the corner at 1140 Royal will be the three-story Lalaurie House, one of the most mysterious sites in the Big Easy.
+Facing you on the corner at 1140 Royal will be the three-story Lalaurie House.
 Legend has it that the mistress of this house, Delphine Lalaurie, tortured her slaves, then set fire to the building when she was discovered, escaping to Europe through the Clay garden and out the Soniat carriageway.
 Many locals maintain the house is haunted; it's a favorite stop on ghost tours.

 At 1132 Royal is the stately Gallier House, residence of James Gallier Jr., the son of a prominent 19th-century New Orleans architect, who followed successfully in his father's footsteps.
 Gallier Sr.'s works include the handsome Greek Revival old city hall (Gallier Hall) on St. Charles Avenue facing Lafayette Square.
 Besides his home, the younger Gallier designed the Creole's beloved French Opera House, which occupied the corner of Bourbon and Toulouse streets until it burned in 1919.